 DIY Valentines Gift Heating Pad Supplies

 Two pieces of drop cloth or other 100% cotton fabric you like.
-If using leftovers you need one piece 14″ by 10 and 14″ by 9″.
+If using leftovers you need one piece of fabric 14″ by 10″ and another.
+14″ by 9″.

-Prep your fabric, make sure it is washed and ironed.
+To prepare you fabric, make sure it is washed and ironed first.
 Fold one piece of fabric in half.

 Fold a second small piece of fabric line the center of the heart pattern along the edge.
 Cut out one piece for the back of the heating bag and put aside.